neoforged/Documentation/versioned_docs/version-1.21.4/resources/index.md

     }
 }

-@EventBusSubscriber(bus = EventBusSubscriber.Bus.MOD, modid = "examplemod")
-public class MyDatagenHandler {
-    @SubscribeEvent
+// In some event handler class
-    public static void gatherData(GatherDataEvent.Client event) {
+@SubscribeEvent // on the mod event bus public static void gatherData(GatherDataEvent.Client event) {
     // Data providers should start by calling event.createDatapackRegistryObjects(...)
     // to register their datapack registry objects.
 This allows other providers
     // to use these objects during their own data generation.

     // From there, providers can generally be registered using event.createProvider(...),
     // which acts as a function that provides the PackOutput and optionally the
     // CompletableFuture<HolderLookup.Provider>.

     // Register the provider.
     event.createProvider(MyRecipeProvider::new);
     // Other data providers here.

     // If you want to create a datapack within the global pack, you can call
     // DataGenerator#getBuiltinDatapack.
 From there, you must use the
     // PackGenerator#addProvider method to add any providers to that pack.
     DataGenerator.PackGenerator examplePack = event.getGenerator().getBuiltinDatapack(
         true, // Should always be true.
         "examplemod", // The mod id.
         "example_pack" // The name of the pack.
     );

     examplePack.addProvider(output -> ...);
-    }
 }
 ```